How to Create Utilization Reports in Jira?

 Teams use Jira to streamline their workflow, collaborate better and reduce time spent on repetitive tasks.
 Jira's dashboards are designed to provide a clear overview of the project at a glance.
 But sometimes it is easy to miss important details, so you may try different options to keep things in stride.
 There is no one-size-fits-all approach for every organization, but Jira provides flexibility to the users to choose from a variety of methods.
 Users can try different Jira reporting facilities, as well as planning/reporting add-ons for Jira.
 Jira provides a great variety of Jira reporting plugins.

-The User Workload Report shows the workload spent by one user.
+The User Workload Report shows the workload spent by one team member.
 Manager can see the number of assigned issues and workload in days.

 To create a report you need to do the following steps: